plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 To run RevBayes, enter the following at the command prompt with the name of your revscript file last:

     rb strict.Rev

+{% comment %}
+This run took about 5 minutes on the cluster.
+{% endcomment %}

 If this were a long analysis, we would create a slurm script and submit the job using sbatch, but this one should be short enough that you can easily wait for it to finish while logged in.